 For PAYE workers, your tax liability is spread out evenly over the year.
 To do this, your tax liability is normally calculated on a cumulative basis.
 This means that the value of your tax credits and standard rate cut-off point that is not used in a pay period is carried forward to the next pay period within that tax year.

-This means that when an employer calculates your tax liability, they actually calculate the total tax due from 1 January to the date which your most recent wages are paid.
+When an employer calculates your tax liability, they actually calculate the total tax due from 1 January to the date which your most recent wages are paid.
 This means if your income is reduced, for example, by sickness or unemployment, you will have unused tax credits and may be due a tax refund.

 You may also get a refund if your tax liability has been incorrectly calculated by your employer and you have overpaid tax.

-If tax has been deducted from your pay since 1 January last and you are now unemployed you may be entitled to a tax refund.
+If tax has been deducted from your pay since 1 January last and you are now unemployed, you may be entitled to a tax refund.
 If you have not paid any tax, you will not be due a refund.